markdown-extended/manifest/mde-manifest.md

     <http://link.com/query>

-Any text written like that MUST be rendered clickable (with a special treatment if required, such as email adresses links).
+Any text written like that MUST be rendered clickable (with a special treatment if required, such as email addresses links).

 #### B.5.c.
 Inline links {#B5c}